A Look Back at the WWF vs WCW Monday Night Wars

-World Championship Wrestling had a decent in-ring product but did not have the star power, production value and entertainment value of the WWF.
+World Championship Wrestling had a decent in-ring product, but they did not have the star power, production value and entertainment value of the WWF.

 Hogan was the most successful crossover star at the time as he frequently made appearances on television, in magazines and in cinema.
 He had a lot of product endorsements and was a household name.

-WCW signing Hogan was as big a free agent signing as the Miami Heat signing LeBron James, the Francisco Giants signing Barry Bonds and the Green Bay Packers signing Reggie White.
+WCW signing Hogan was as big of a free agent signing as the Miami Heat signing LeBron James, the San Francisco Giants signing Barry Bonds and the Green Bay Packers signing Reggie White.

 WCW Acquires Randy Savage

 1994 was a big year for WCW.
 They not only signed Hulk Hogan, but they also acquired his friend/enemy Randy "Macho Man" Savage.

 Savage was past his prime, but he still had many good matches in him.
 He still wanted to wrestle and even pitched a program with Shawn Michaels.
 Vince McMahon wanted to go with younger stars like Shawn Michaels and Bret Hart as he felt Savage was too old.
 He assigned Savage to an announcer role instead and Savage was not happy about it.

 Joining WCW gave Savage the chance to wrestle again and be part of the main event scene.The very night Savage debuted, he was already serving notice to WCW Champion Hulk Hogan that he was gunning for the title.